All staff resumes are now available for review at the front office.

 Email: audrey.wils@heritageacademyaz.com

 Mrs. Wilson was born and raised in the great state of Texas.
-She married the love of her life over 27 years ago.
-They have 5 children and 2 granddaughters.
-She enjoys singing, playing the piano, reading, and camping.
-She plays a mean game of Scrabble and is always ready to face off with a new challenger.
+She married her HS sweetheart at age 20, and was a stay-at-home Mom for 25 years.
+She has 5 children and 3 granddaughters.
+She enjoys playing the piano, reading, and camping.
+She plays a mean game of Scrabble and is always ready to face-off with a new challenger.

-Mrs. Wilson holds a bachelor’s degree in Elementary Education from Grand Canyon University.
+Mrs. Wilson is a certified teacher and holds a bachelor’s degree in Elementary Education from Grand Canyon University.
+Teaching at Heritage Academy is a new-found passion for her these last 4 years.

 Email: derek.zapp@heritageacademyaz.com